 Excellent keyword research is one of the essential foundations of your SEO strategy.

-Some see it as one of the more 'basic' tasks for SEO, often delegated to a more junior member of a team.
+Some see it as one of the more 'basic' tasks for SEO, often delegated to a more junior team member.

 However, there is a vast difference between basic keyword research and detailed, effectively grouped research prepared for prioritisation and usage for other SEO tasks.

-There is a plethora of brilliant content out there on the keyword research process, so I won't be going over that.
+There is a plethora of brilliant content on the keyword research process, so that I won't be going over that.